orlovtsu/orlovtsu.github.io/university_majors/README.md

 ## Conclusion

-As for the conclusion, we can say that our data analysis will be the great help to students of all age, mainly high school students who are in main need of informations on majors and its categories in college.
+In conclusion, we can say that our data analysis will be the great help to students of all age, mainly high school students who are in need of information on majors and its categories in college.

 With the help of our analysis, the task of getting information about college major's an its scope are made easy.

-We have analysed the dataset of USA, from which we have plotted our graphs and interpretted that most of the major's that fall under STEM(Science,Technology,Engineering and Mathematics) have higher chance of getting more salary and also has lowest unemployment rate.
+We have analyzed the dataset of the USA, from which we have plotted our graphs and interpreted that most of the major's that fall under STEM(Science,Technology,Engineering and Mathematics) have higher chances of getting more salary and also has lowest unemployment rate.

-As scope and importance of all major's in education are same across all over the world, we can strongly say that this data will be helpfull to students all over the world.
+As the scope and importance of all major's in education are the same across all over the world, we can strongly say that this data will be helpful to students all over the world.

-Choosing right majors according to a student's skill and interest will help increase their quality of life and happiness.
+Choosing the right majors according to a student's skill and interest will help increase their quality of life and happiness.

       "Happy people will produce healthy society with strong economy and higher living standard"

 ## Gratitudes

-I would like to special thank the [Dr. Tamer Jarada](https://www.linkedin.com/in/tamerjarada/) for the very useful feedback and great insights I received from his educational course and my project partner [Shrivarshini Balaji](https://www.linkedin.com/in/shrivarshini-balaji-999551188/) for productive cooperation, responsibility and excellent communication.
+I would like to special thank [Dr. Tamer Jarada](https://www.linkedin.com/in/tamerjarada/) for the very useful feedback and great insights I received from his educational course and my project partner [Shrivarshini Balaji](https://www.linkedin.com/in/shrivarshini-balaji-999551188/) for productive cooperation, responsibility and excellent communication.

 ## References